logbn/zongzi/README.md

 cluster makes it simple and efficient to derefence a replicaID to the correct host and shard.
 Dragonboat can't do this alone because its cluster state is decentralized.

 3. Any host may have at most one active replica of any shard.
-No host may ever have more than one active replica of any shard.
 This aligns with many Dragonboat host operations like [(*NodeHost).StopShard](https://pkg.go.dev/github.com/lni/dragonboat/v4#NodeHost.StopShard) which assumes no more than one active replica per shard per host.